 Bargas is an environmental consulting firm that combines seasoned leadership

-experience with skilled project management to help you navigate the regulatory process.
+experience with skilled project management to help our clients navigate regulatory processes.

 Bargas is an environmental consulting firm that combines seasoned leadership

-experience with skilled project management to help you navigate the regulatory process.
+experience with skilled project management to help our clients navigate regulatory processes.

 Bargas performs a wide range of technical studies to support our clients’ needs in developing their projects: